summerginger/DataSweeper_Project/README.md

    The annual income column was re-scaled by dividing the whole column by 10000 and new columns for age and employment period were created as they were initially counted in days and not years.

-   Features, such as 'days of birth', 'days of employment' ,'FLAG_MOBIL' ,'FLAG_WORK_PHONE' ,'FLAG_PHONE' ,'FLAG_EMAIL' ,'Months_from_Today' ,'MONTHS_BALANCE' and 'id' were dropped as they were not deemed important for predicting whether an applicants pay their credit cards or not.
+   Features, such as 'days of birth', 'days of employment', 'FLAG_MOBIL', 'FLAG_WORK_PHONE', 'FLAG_PHONE', 'FLAG_EMAIL', 'Months_from_Today', 'MONTHS_BALANCE' and 'id' were dropped as they were not deemed important for predicting whether an applicants pay their credit cards or not.

    The process of cleaning, and encoding of the **application_record_df** is demonstrated in the cells 29 to 54 of ***machine_learning.ipynb TBR***.